 Change to the duck egg and work 1 round of DC.
 Work a bobble round for the second duck egg round and then work one further round of duck egg.

-Continue in this pattern of three rounds of each colour, with every third block of colour having a bobble round in the middle of it.
+Continue in this pattern of three rounds of each color, with every third block of color having a bobble round in the middle of it.

 In total I worked 3 bobble rounds.
 After the final bobble round, work your third round of yellow.